 Unique Key : A table can have more than one Unique Key.

 Uniquely identify each row in a table.
 (Oracle pl sql Interview Questions)

 Primary Key : A table can have only one Primary Key.

 The primary key column cannot store NULL values.

 29. What are the different functionalities of a Trigger?

-Trigger is also same as stored procedure & also it will automatically invoked whenever DML operation performed against table or view.
+Answer: Trigger is also same as stored procedure & also it will automatically be invoked whenever DML operation performed against table or view.

 30. What is Triggering Events (or) Trigger Predicate Clauses?

-If we want to perform multiple operations in different tables then we must use triggering events within trigger body.
+Answer: If we want to perform multiple operations in different tables then we must use triggering events within the trigger body.
 These are inserting, updating, deleting clauses.
-These clauses are used in statement, row-level trigger.
+These clauses are used in the statement, row-level trigger.
 These triggers are also called as trigger predicate clauses.

 If inserting then stmts;